-Used to manually trigger this driver, or to enable/disable physical switch control
+A value which is used to manually trigger this driver or to enable/disable physical switch control

-- 2 = Turn the driver off (disable for tilt, after game, turn off a motor, etc.)
+2= Turn the driver off and disconnect it from its physical switch (disable an autofire driver during tilt, after game, turn off a motor, etc.)

-Technically-speaking, this CONTROL value temporarily overrides portions of the TRIGGER bitmask for a driver which has been previously configured via the
+Technically-speaking, this control value temporarily overrides portions of the trigger bitmask for a driver which had been previously configured via the